9 - Transcription

 Promoter Structure in Bacteria

 - -35 sequence.
-The -35 sequence (5’-TTGACA-3’ in the coding DNA strand) allows high transcription rates because it serves as the partial binding site for the sigma (σ) factor protein.
+The -35 sequence (5’-TTGACA-3’ in the coding DNA strand) allows high transcription rates because it serves as part of the binding site for the sigma (σ) factor protein.
+The -35 sequence is located approximately 35 base pairs (bp) upstream of the transcription start site (+1 site).

 - -10 sequence (Pribnow box).
 The -10 sequence (5’-TATAAT-3’ in the coding DNA strand) is essential for transcription in prokaryotes because it serves as the second part of the sigma factor binding site.
-Moreover, the -10 sequence is an AT-rich sequence, promoting the separation of the two DNA strands.
+Moreover, the -10 sequence is an AT-rich sequence, promoting the separation of the two DNA strands, a requirement for transcription.
+The -10 sequence is located approximately 10 bp upstream of the transcription start site (+1 site).

 - +1 site.
 The +1 site is the transcription start site.
-The nucleotide at +1 in the coding DNA strand is usually adenine (A).
+The nitrogenous base at the +1 site in the coding DNA strand is usually adenine (A).

-Both the -35 and -10 sequences (5’-TTGACA-3’ and 5’-TATAAT-3’, respectively) are consensus sequences, meaning that they are the “average” sequences found by comparing the DNA sequences of many E. coli promoters.
+Both the -35 and -10 sequences (5’-TTGACA-3’ and 5’-TATAAT-3’, respectively) are consensus sequences, meaning that they are the “average” sequences found when the DNA sequences of many E. coli promoters are compared.
 Some bacterial promoters are strong promoters, whereas others are weak promoters.
-The difference between strong and weak promoters largely depends on how closely the promoter DNA sequence matches the -35 and -10 consensus sequences.
+The difference between strong and weak promoters largely depends on how closely the promoter DNA sequence in question matches the -35 and -10 consensus sequences.
 Strong promoters initiate transcription frequently, while weak promoters initiate transcription less frequently.

 - What is the function of the -35 sequence?